raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 The process described here has several goals:

-* Maintain Cloudinary plugin's quality
+* Maintain our plugin's quality
 * Fix problems that are important to users
-* Engage the community in working toward the best possible Cloudinary plugins
+* Engage the community in working toward the best possible plugins
-* Enable a sustainable system for maintainers to review contributions
+* Have a good system for maintainers to review contributions
-* Please follow the styleguides to have your contribution considered by the maintainers:
+* Please follow the styleguides so your contribution is easy for the maintainers to understand:

 ## Styleguides 🦮